mogesTesema/Machine-Learning-Mastery-With-TensorFlow/README.md

-# 🧠 Machine Learning Mastery With TensorFlow
+# 🧠 Machine Learning With TensorFlow
 *A hands-on journey to mastering Machine Learning with TensorFlow*

 ---

 ## 🚀 About This Repository

-Welcome to my **Machine Learning Mastery With TensorFlow** repository.
+Welcome to my **Machine Learning With TensorFlow** repository.
 This project is my personal learning lab — a collection of all the machine learning and deep learning projects I’ve completed while studying and experimenting with TensorFlow.

 Here, you’ll find a structured path through the foundations of machine learning — from simple regression tasks to advanced neural networks, transfer learning, and natural language processing.